Our Global Impact

 5.

 We have limited shrimp welfare knowledge.
 We know much less about shrimp welfare.
-The focus of our improvements and measurements has been on fish.
-As such, we are less confident that shrimp have been significantly positively affected by our interventions than we are for fish.
-However, we are relatively confident that the improvements we make that target fish welfare can benefit shrimp, mainly because improving water quality parameters like dissolved oxygen, temperature, and pH is essential for shrimp welfare.
+The focus of our improvements and measurements has been on fishes.
+As such, we are less confident that shrimps have been significantly positively affected by our interventions than we are for fishes.
+However, we are relatively confident that the improvements we make that target fish welfare can benefit shrimps, mainly because improving water quality parameters like dissolved oxygen, temperature, and pH is essential for shrimp welfare.

 Thank you for making this impact possible.